Position

 • Certifications such as CISSP, CISM, or CEH are highly desirable.

-• Proven experience as a Security Administrator or in a similar role.
+• Proven experience in a security administration role.

 Is becoming a Security Administrator a good career path?